rhea-finance/rhea-sdk/README.md

 - For a better user experience, before the execution of the swap, you can show more details about the swap (ex: fee, rate, route, etc.), allowing users to take better data-driven decisions.
 - You can redirect the user to the NEAR Explorer, once the transaction is confirmed.

-## Ref V2(DCL) Swap
+## Rhea V2(DCL) Swap

-#### An overview of Ref V2
+#### An overview of Rhea V2

-The launch of concentrated liquidity AMM is an achievement for Ref Finance.
-In collaboration with Izumi Finance and Arctic, Ref is glad to introduce discretized concentrated liquidity and limit order two new key features to the NEAR ecosystem.
-Using REF SDK, developers can dig more opportunities and implement various trading strategies.Before introducing SDK details, let's have an overview of V2 exciting features.
+The launch of concentrated liquidity AMM is an achievement for Rhea Finance.
+In collaboration with Izumi Finance and Arctic, Rhea is glad to introduce discretized concentrated liquidity and limit order two new key features to the NEAR ecosystem.
+Using Rhea SDK, developers can dig more opportunities and implement various trading strategies.Before introducing SDK details, let's have an overview of V2 exciting features.

 #### Discretized concentrated liquidity